-Employers may request employees to work overtime only in cases of emergencies or if the nature of work requires continuous work.
+Employers may request employees to work overtime only in cases of emergencies or if the nature of assignment requires continuous work.
 Employees who work overtime on a regular day are entitled to 50% premium over their regular pay, while those who work overtime on holidays are entitled to 100% premium.
 The total overtime cannot be more than 36 hours in a week.

-The following national holidays are observed in New Zealand:
+The following national holidays are observed in Thailand:

 - Jan.
 1: New Year's Day